ibm-cloud-docs/vmwaresolutions/services/zerto_managing_licenses.md

 ## Procedure to delete Zerto stand-alone licenses
 {: #zerto_managing_licenses-procedure-delete}

-Deleting a Zerto license does not delete the Zerto service that is installed on a vCenter Server instance.
+Deleting a Zerto license does not delete the Zerto service that is installed on a {{site.data.keyword.vcf-auto-short}} instance.
 To delete the service, you must do so in the {{site.data.keyword.vmwaresolutions_short}} console.

-For more information, see [Deleting services from vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).
+For more information, see [Deleting services from {{site.data.keyword.vcf-auto-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).

 To delete a Zerto license: